Chocolate Covered Caramel Graham Crackers

 Preheat oven to 400°

 1. Line a rimmed cookie sheet with graham crackers.
 Place the graham crackers as close together as possible.
 You will need most of 2 waxed covered packages.
-Set tray aside.
+Set the tray aside.

-4. Immediately pour caramel over graham crackers.
+5. Immediately pour caramel over graham crackers.
 Use an offset spatula to quickly spread the caramel evenly over the crackers.

-5. Place tray in hot oven and bake for 5 minutes.
+6. Place tray in hot oven and bake for 5 minutes.

-7. Spread the now melted chocolate evenly over the caramel.
-Sprinkle with nuts, crushed candy canes or rainbow sprinkles, if desiredIMHO, they are better without any toppings.
+8. Spread the now melted chocolate evenly over the caramel.
+If desired, sprinkle with pistachios or any other chopped nut; crushed pretzels, Oreos, peanut butter cups, candy canes, M&Ms, rainbow sprinkles or Christmas jimmies, but in IMHO, they are better without any toppings.

 Thanks for stopping by my kitchen today!